ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 ## Web Panel 3: Store Order (Grandparent Document)

-Displays the parent of the requisition, which is the Store Order.
+This panel displays the Single Record Form of the Store Order, which is the grandparent document of the selected Warehouse Order.
+It is used to review the source document that generated the requisition.
+If some lines remain unfulfilled, the manager can create a follow-up Store Order from here.
+This action starts a new execution cycle by generating a new requisition and Warehouse Order, which will then appear in Panel 1 and Panel 4 for further processing.

 ### Setup